theovidal/in104/README.md

 The client can be access using the same port as the server (and should, as the authentication doesn't support cross-origin for security reasons).

+The documentation for the API is available in the `docs` folder, you can open the [index.html](./docs/index.html) in your browser, or see the OpenAPI definition in the [YAML file](./docs/api.yaml)

 ## Run the tests

 Tests are made using Jest for the API side.
 Before all, make sure to run the development server (see section above).